TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 3/1 Samuel 3.2.md

 ---

-And it came to pass at that time, when Eli was laid down in his place (now his eyes had begun to wax dim, so that he could not see),
+It happened at that time, when Eli was laid down in his place (now his eyes had begun to grow dim, so that he could not see),